prominenceai/deepstream-services-library/docs/api-infer.md

 DslReturnType dsl_infer_gie_model_engine_file_get(const wchar_t* name, const wchar_t** model_engine_file);
 ```
 The service returns the current Model Engine file in use by the named Primary or Secondary GIE.
-This serice is not applicable to Primary or Secondary TISs
+This serice is not applicable for Primary or Secondary TISs

 **Parameters**
 * `name` - unique name of the Primary or Secondary GIE to query.